 - Article enhancement

 Features That Make The SEO Framework a Great Choice:

 - The SEO framework doesn’t sell anything to you.
-It’s matches most of the needed features you find in Yoast and All in One, but you’re not required to pay for extensions or premium features.
+It’s matches most of the needed features you find in Yoast, but you’re not required to pay for extensions or premium features.